- Breeding Program

 - Fact Sheet

-By the mid 1900′s the Black-footed ferret was found only in small pockets in their former range, and although a captive breeding program was attempted in the 70′s, it was unsuccessful, and it was assumed that the Ferrets were lost.
+An additional factor in the decline of prairie dogs and black-footed ferrets was introduced disease such as plague and canine distemper, which wiped out whole colonies.
+By the mid-1900s, the black-footed ferret was found only in small pockets in their former range and although a managed breeding program was attempted in the 1970s, it was unsuccessful and was assumed that the black-footed ferrets were lost.

 How you can help:

-Find more information by visiting these sites:
+Find more information on the black-footed ferret by visiting these sites:

 Black-footed ferrets at the Phoenix Zoo: